This post may contain affiliate links which won’t change your price but will share some commission.

 - Unique Egg Salad with Corn, Cheese and Smoked Paprika

 - 4 Eggs

 - 1/2 cup Ham cut into very small cubes

 - 1 Dill Pickle small, cut up in small cubes

 - 2 tbsp Mayonaise

 - 1/2 teaspoon Spanish Smoked Paprika

-- Cut the ham in a very small cubes, shred the cheese and add both to the bowl with the egg yolks; Add chopped parsley, cut up pickle, mustard, mayo and black pepper.
+- Cut the ham into very small cubes, shred the cheese and add both to the bowl with the egg yolks; add chopped parsley, cut up pickle, mustard, mayo, and black pepper.
 Mix well.